andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/getting-started-unit-testing-swift.md

 ### 1 – Create your project

 The obvious first step.
 If you don't already have a project going, create a new one to organize the code for your app idea.
-XCode 6 will automatically generate two &#8220;targets&#8221; for you.
+Xcode 6 will automatically generate two &#8220;targets&#8221; for you.
 One will be your app's main module and contains all the code which, when compiled, is meant to be run in the iOS simulator / on an iOS device.

 The other will be your test target, which, as the name implies, is where you write your unit test code.